Quick Answer

 In a hurry?
 TL;DR

-- 1Humans and bananas share about 60% of protein-coding genes.
+- 1Humans and bananas share approximately 60% of their protein-coding genes, highlighting common ancestry.

-- 2This similarity stems from 'housekeeping genes' vital for basic cell functions.
+- 2This genetic similarity stems from 'housekeeping genes' essential for fundamental cellular functions in all life.

 Why It Matters